S5000 Australian Drivers' Championship: Car specification

-The S5000 car's chassis is based on a FIA-compliant Formula 3 bespoke chassis manufactured by French motorsport company Onroak-Ligier.
+The S5000 car's chassis is based on the Ligier JS F3, an FIA-compliant Formula 3 bespoke chassis manufactured by French motorsport company Onroak-Ligier.
 The car uses a 5.2-litre naturally-aspirated quad-cam Ford Coyote V8 that is modified by InnoV8, and has an output of 560 hp and 460 lbft of torque.
 All of the power is driven through a 6-speed gearbox by Holinger.
 Holinger also supplies the transaxle.
 The suspension set and the wing package are supplied by Borland Racing Developments, and are then fabricated by Garry Rogers Motorsport, who also perform the assembly of the S5000 car.
 The tyres are supplied by Hoosier.
+The complete car was officially designated the Rogers AF01/V8 in 2021.
+The "Rogers" name refers to the assembler of the cars,.

 The S5000 car has been certified by the FIA under the 2018 safety certification.
+The class introduced Push to Pass for the 2023 season, starting at Phillip Island in May.

 The S5000 car made its first public appearance taking part in demonstration runs at the 2018 Newcastle 500 Supercars event with drivers such as Greg Murphy, John Bowe, and Garth Tander going behind the wheel.
 The race car received a positive reaction from the audience.

+For a race at the Mount Panorama Circuit in 2021, they were restricted to approximately 475 hp because they exceeded the maximum power-to-weight ratio permitted for racing at that circuit.

 Media coverage

-The races are to be aired on streaming service Stan Sport, and they will also be live-streamed by website Motorsport.com through their Motorsport.TV platform.
+The races were aired on a variety of networks and streaming services, including via streaming service Stan Sport, and live-streamed by website Motorsport.com through their Motorsport.TV platform.
+Some races also appeared on the free-to-air network SBS.